 The kids are on spring break now, and I am loving having them at home!
 Isaac went with Paul to work yesterday, so Emmie was my buddy all day; we went to the fabric store and got the last of the stuff we needed to make the drapes for her Room in Korea, and she kept me company in the studio while I sewed them.
 (She was watching episodes of Bob Ross on DVR and painting happy little trees.)
 Today Isaac was home with me while Emmie went to work with her daddy, and he mostly just wanted to sleep in and watch TV, there is either a huge difference between the ages of 9 and 11, or boys and girls, because they couldn’t be more different in the way they want to spend their time with me!

 I had a dental cleaning this morning, and I got my clean bill of teeth signed for my medical clearance for Korea, Emmie is pretty excited for her dental appointment tomorrow, (Isaac went yesterday, and it has been determined that braces are in our very near/immediate future with him.
 We knew it was coming, but this tween thing is getting here so fast!)
-Emmie has what I would consider to be an unhealthy love of the dentist, she actually potty trained herself at age 2.5 just so she could go to the dentist, and she has always loved it.
+Emmie has what I would consider to be an unhealthy love of the dentist.
+A family member once visited Smiles by design in Syracuse and she’s been obsessed with the dentist ever since!
+She actually potty trained herself at age 2.5 just so she could go to the dentist, and she has always loved it.
 (Hopefully she gets good news too, but I suspect that there might be some cavities in that little mouth that we will need to get fixed before we leave the country!)

 Anyway, onto Isaac’s Footlocker – I am pretty excited with how it turned out, (part one is right here)